CSS Georgia (1862): Confederate States Navy

 The Confederate States Government purchased her at Dumbarton, Scotland, in March 1863.
 On 1 April 1863, she departed Greenock, reputedly bound for the East Indies and carrying a crew of fifty who had shipped for a voyage to Singapore.
 She rendezvoused with the steamer Alar off Ushant, France, and took on guns, ordnance and other stores.
 On 9 April 1863 the Confederate flag was hoisted and she was placed in commission as CSS Georgia, Commander William Lewis Maury, CSN, in command.
 Her orders read to prey against United States shipping wherever found.

 Calling at Bahia, Brazil and at Trinidad, Georgia recrossed the Atlantic Ocean to Simon's Bay, Cape Colony, Africa, where she arrived on 16 August 1863.
 She sailed next to Santa Cruz, Tenerife, in the Canary Islands, thence up to Cherbourg, France, arriving 28 October 1863.
 During this short cruise she captured nine prizes.

+While Georgia was undergoing repairs at Cherbourg in late January 1864, it was decided to shift her armament to CSS Rappahannock.
+The transfer was never effected, however, and Georgia was moved to an anchorage 3 nmi below Bordeaux, France.

+On her arrival, in the spring of 1864 to the port city of Mogador, Morocco, her crew upon landing, was driven off by local Moroccans.
+This resluted in the only time the Confederacy would fire guns in hostility outside of North America.